Best Web Development Books Review for Design, Coding and Usability

 WordPress for Dummies

 Joomla!
-1.5 A User's Guide: Building a Successful Joomla!
-Powered Website (2nd Edition)
+A User's Guide: Building a Successful Joomla!

 The Inmates Are Running the Asylum

-If you want to start looking at this a different way, this is one of the best books to help you with this.
+If you want to start looking at websites in a different way, this is one of the best books for it.
 This book takes interfaces and twists them around on how the visitor would react to different scenarios.
-This book can really help you think about how things interact and how to improve interactivity.
+This book can really help you think about how your user interacts with your site.

 Usability